mutantcity/mutant.city.middleman/source/articles/2016-10-28-catfacts-a-postmortem.html.markdown

   I have access to every column of that record in the database and I can assign and change attributes easily.

-  It seems impossible to be more elegant and simple than that.
+  It seems impossible to be more elegant, simple, and readable than that.

   Mongoose was not this elegant and simple.
-You have to  create a schema, then a model, then to extend it you have to create a discriminator...
+You have to create a schema, then a model, then to extend it, you have to create a discriminator...and all querys use callbacks.

-  I'm not going to go into the details, but for a premier ORM, with one of the most starred and contributed packages on npm, it wasn't even close to the simplicity and ease of Active Record.
+  I'm not going to go into the details, but for a premier ORM, with one of the most starred and contributed packages on npm, I didnt find it near the simplicity, readability, and ease of use as Active Record.

-  And I don't even blame the creators at all.
+  And I don't even blame the creators for extra cruft at all.
 Certainly, I think the ORM is the absolute best you can do within the confines of the Javascript language.

 * ### Express